sloweax/ipseq/README.md

             output format (raw,hex,dot)

     -e, --exclude <SEQ>...
-            exclude sequence from output (this options can be used multiple times)
+            exclude sequence from output (this option can be used multiple times)

     -u, --unique
             add sequence to exclude list after printing it